 My job is that I write for television.
-I have been hired to write for three different television shows, finishing up work on my third one right now.
+I’ve worked mostly in animation, though I’ve had a couple live action staff jobs, too.
+I have been hired to write for five different television shows, working as a story editor (like staff writer level two) on my fifth series right now.
 This doesn’t mean I’m a better writer than you or even a good writer at all.
 But at the very least, it makes me good at tricking people into hiring me to write for television shows.

 If you’d like to get a job writing for television (you should — it’s great), here’s how to write a sample pilot to submit to agents, execs, showrunners, etc. I get a lot of questions about this stuff, so I figured I would write all my thoughts down.

 Formerly, the general wisdom was that you should write a spec script (meaning “speculative,” or for no pay) for an existing television show to use as a sample. [“Spec” is often used to refer to a spec script for an existing series, but really it just means anything you write for no pay.
 If you’re writing an original pilot that no one’s paying you for, that’s a spec pilot.
 If you write something for a studio at their request for free, you do it “on spec.”]
 At some point, this shifted to writing an original pilot of your own conception.
 People probably just got tired of reading Friends scripts at some point.
 I personally have never written a spec script for another show.
 I’ve gotten all my work and meetings from my original pilot scripts.

 I’ll be primarily be talking about situation comedy and thirty minute shows because that’s what I have experience in.
 A lot of this stuff will apply to hour long drama, though.